 While all funeral homes are required to comply with the Federal Trade Commission’s Funeral Rule of 1984 regarding disclosure of costs to protect consumers’ rights, the reality is that some price lists are more complete and understandable than others.
 The lack of uniformity in the format and content of General Price Lists can lead to confusion and misunderstanding for consumers.

 To enable consumers to make as fair a price comparison as possible, the Cleveland Memorial Society conducts a price survey of funeral homes in Northeast Ohio.
 In 2014, General Price Lists were requested from about 50 selected funeral homes, including the most-highly-utilized homes as determined by an analysis of death notices in the Cleveland Plain Dealer.
-We did a similar survey in 2015, including some of the same funeral homes and some additional ones.
-For the 26 funeral homes included in both surveys, prices increased on average by 6%.
+We did similar surveys in 2015 and 2017, including some of the same funeral homes and some additional ones.
+For the 32 funeral homes included in 2014 and 2017, prices increased on average by about 8%.

 In order to make it possible for consumers to compare “apples to apples” across funeral homes, three major categories of services were defined and evaluated – direct cremation, immediate burial, and a full funeral service.